eigenmethod/esia-connector/README.rst

 ESIA-Connector library contains next classes:

-- ESIAAuth - class for generating url for user authentication at esia portal and handling redirected authentication request (handler exchanges request data for ESIA access token).
+- ESIAAuth - class for generating url for user authentication at esia portal and handling redirected authentication request (handler exchanges request data for ESIA access token and returns EsiaInformatioConnector instance).

-- EsiaInformationConnectorBase - base class for using ESIA REST-based information services.

-- EsiaPersonInformationConnector - class for fetching user personal information using obtained token
+- EsiaInformationConnector - class for fetching information from ESIA (at the moment only physical person endpoints have wrappers).

 Installation